wiz-training/labsartifacts/common_guides/endlab.md

 # End your lab
 ___
 <br>
-If you are done with your lab, please click on the delete lab icon to ensure your labs is properly terminated.
+If you are done with your lab, please click on the delete lab icon to ensure your lab is properly terminated.
 <br>
 <br>